loki-199901/loki-199901/README.md

 - 👋 Hi, I’m @loki-199901
-- 👀 I’m interested in becoming a Data Analyst.
+- 👀 I’m currently on to become a Data Scientist.
-- 🌱 I’m currently learning SQL.
-- 💞️ I’m looking to collaborate on Data collecting and Data Cleaning Projects
+- 💞️ I’m looking to collaborate on Data Related Projects
 - 📫 How to reach me email me.
 - ⚡ Fun fact: Football enthusiast.